 Yellow potatoes have a creamy texture and a slightly sweet taste that complements the rich and spicy sauce.

-If you can't find yellow potatoes, use a starchy potato, one that will not completely disintegrate and hold their shape well when boiled, such as red potatoes, Yukon Gold, or fingerling potatoes.
+If you can't find yellow potatoes, use a starchy potato, such as red, Yukon Gold, or fingerling potatoes, that will not completely disintegrate and hold its shape well when boiled.

 Keep in mind that the texture and flavor of the dish may vary slightly depending on the type used.